fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 builder.Services.AddHttpClient();
 ```

-### Steps to run the charts
+### Steps to run examples
 Start by referring to the Blazor documentation link for a detailed guide on setting up and installing the necessary dependencies.

-Clone the code repository to your local machine from [blazor-fusioncharts](https://github.com/fusioncharts/blazor-fusioncharts) and follow these simple steps to install Blazor.
+Clone the code repository to your local machine from [blazor-fusionCharts](https://github.com/fusioncharts/blazor-fusioncharts) and follow these simple steps to install Blazor.

 **For Windows**:
 1. Ensure the following workloads are selected during the Visual Studio installation: